 The first thing you can do is call our Port Charlotte, FL office at 941-625-7877.
-If you call outside our normal business hours, the call reroutes to a cell phone, so more often than not someone will be available to either answer your call or return it quickly.
-This is the fastest way to get you information and help.
-That said, below you will find information about what is normally considered a dental emergency, and what you can do to help.
+If you call outside our normal business hours, below you will find information about what is normally considered a dental emergency, and what you can do to help.

 When A Problem Becomes An Emergency

-If you are not sure whether your situation would count as a dental emergency, here are some cases that ARE emergencies:
+Are you unsure whether your situation would count as a dental emergency?
+Here are some cases that ARE emergencies: